LearAdini/EntityFramework-FluentAPI-DataAnnotations/index.md

 **●DBContext Class**

-The Data-Base Context class uses the same DataBase Set properties only now I wont be using the OnConfiguring method I will use the OnModelCreating method which contains a ModelBuilder object which will apply configurations to the Data-Base so in the code I am using the FluentConfig class's that I made before because I want to stay as orginaized as I can.
+The Data-Base Context class uses the same DataBase Set properties only now I wont be using the OnConfiguring method I will use the OnModelCreating method which contains a ModelBuilder object which will apply configurations to the Data-Base so in the code I am using the FluentConfig classes that I made before because I want to stay as orginaized as I can.

 ![FAPICONTEXT](https://user-images.githubusercontent.com/80118008/129166862-0bccc0bb-502c-44c8-a048-20bca182b013.PNG)